Joshua Henry Davey

 August 03, 1990, Aberdeen

 Right hand bat

-Josh Davey's talent was recognised when Middlesex gave him his county debut at the age of 19.
+Josh Davey's seam-bowling talent was recognised when Middlesex gave him his county debut at the age of 19.
 But, although he was involved with the county for four years, the seam-bowling allrounder failed to push on, and he was released at the end of 2013 and moved west to Somerset.

-Born in Aberdeen, Davey made his ODI debut in 2010, the same year as his first county appearance, and immediately made a sterling impression by taking 5-9 against Afghanistan.
+Born in Aberdeen, Davey made his ODI debut in 2010, the same year as his first county appearance, and immediately made a sterling impression by taking 5 for 9 against Afghanistan.
 At the time, they were Scotland's best ever bowling figures in ODI cricket.
-In 2012 he took 3-23 in Scotland's win over Bangladesh in a T20 international, which was their first ever victory over an ICC Full Member.
+In 2012 he took 3 for 23 in Scotland's win over Bangladesh in a T20 international, which was their first ever victory over an ICC Full Member.

 Recent Matches - Player